Hans IP over ICMP

 View the changelog.

 First, make sure you kernel supports tun devices.
 For Mac OS X you can get the drivers here.
+On Windows you have to install a tap device driver by downloading the Windows Installer of OpenVPN and selecting "TAP Virtual Ethernet Adapter" during the installation.

 To compile hans, unpack it and run "make":